-The Company is required by law to set aside special capital reserve for foreign exchange valuation.
+The Company is required by law to set aside special capital reserve for foreign exchange volatility.
 Please refer to Note IV.18.
-The Company decided to release original foreign exchange valuation reserve (including the recovered amount from decrease in original amount of transferring special reserve for major incidents and for fluctuation of risks to foreign exchange valuation reserve).
+The Company decided to release original foreign exchange volatility reserve (including the recovered amount from decrease in original amount of transferring special reserve for major incidents and for fluctuation of risks to foreign exchange volatility reserve).
 The Company set aside NT\$1,424,176 thousand of special capital reserve for 2013.
 The Company set aside NT\$239,507 thousand and NT\$472,474 thousand of special capital reserve based on hedging costs saved and 10% of after-tax earnings for 2013, which were resolved in the shareholders' meeting in 2014.
-The Company set aside NT\$319,910 thousand and NT\$651,196 thousand of special capital reserve based on hedging costs saved and 10% of after-tax earnings for 2014, expected to be resolved in the shareholders' meeting in 2015.
+The Company set aside NT\$319,910 thousand and NT\$651,196 thousand of special capital reserve based on hedging costs saved and 10% of after-tax earnings for 2014, and recovered such reserve to increase the share capital in 2014.
+The amounts mentioned above were resolved in the shareholders' meeting in 2015.

 The Company changed its accounting policy for subsequent measurement of investment property from cost to fair value starting from 2014.
-In order to ensure the soundness and stability of the financial structure, Order No. Financial-Supervisory-Securities -Corporate-10402501001 issued by the FSC on 23 January 2015 requires insurance companies to set aside special capital reserve equal to the amount of the increase in retained earnings net of the increase in reserve for life insurance liabilities resulting from valid contracts' fair value approved by the authority.
+In order to ensure the soundness and stability of the financial structure, the Order No. Financial-Supervisory-Securities -Corporate-10402501001 issued by the FSC on 23 January 2015 requires insurance companies to set aside special capital reserve equal to the amount of the increase in retained earnings net of the increase in reserve for life insurance liabilities resulting from valid contracts' fair value approved by the authority.
 The amount set aside by the Company was NT\$8,394,443 thousand.
-The special capital reserve should be used to cover insufficiency of life insurance liabilities resulting from valid contracts' fair value approved by the authority and additionally set aside liabilities for soundness of financial structure in the future to comply with IFRS 4 "Insurance Contracts" second stage.
-The net amount of income from changes in fair value for 2014 was NT\$500,406 thousand, expected to be resolved in the shareholders' meeting to set aside as special capital reserve in 2015.
+The special capital reserve should be used to cover insufficiency of life insurance liabilities resulting from valid contracts' fair value approved by the authority and additionally set aside liabilities for soundness of financial structure in the future to comply with IFRS 4 Insurance Contracts second stage.
+The net amount of income from changes in fair value for 2014 was NT\$500,406 thousand, resolved in the shareholders' meeting in 2015 to set aside as special capital reserve.